 A course designed for secondary education teacher candidates with the primary focus on 6-12 curriculum and teaching strategies based on state and national standards.
 Lesson planning with assessment and classroom management are included.
-Field Experience with observation, planning and teaching lessons and reflection required.
-Prerequisite: EDU 201.
+Field Experience with 50 hours of observation, planning and teaching lessons and reflection required.